 Introducing Teotitlán del Valle

 This famous weaving village is 4km north of Hwy 190, about 25km from Oaxaca.
 The weaving tradition here goes back to pre- Hispanic times: Teotitlán had to pay tributes of cloth to the Aztecs.
-Quality today is high, and traditional dyes made from indigo, cochineal and moss have been revived.
+Quality today is high, and traditional dyes made from natural sources like indigo, cochineal and moss have been revived (though some weavers continue to use much cheaper synthetic dyes).
 The variety of designs is enormous – from Zapotec gods and Mitla-style geometric patterns to imitations of paintings by Rivera and Picasso.